digital-asset/docs.daml.com/docs/2.6.4/docs/deploy-daml/infrastructure-architecture/high-availability/production.rst

 HA for Production Systems
 #########################

-This section covers implementing High Availability (HA) in production systems.
+This section covers how to implement High Availability (HA) in production systems.